 Another of the handsome Georgian houses in Spitalfields that were built by the Huguenots eventually became the Princelet St Synagogue.
 The front of the building is a former Huguenot house built in 1722, but at the rear was a synagogue, built in 1862.
 Like the other 38 synagogues in the City and the East End, Princelet St Synagogue lost its Jewish population in the two decades after WW2 ended.

-Sandy's Row Synagogue is fascinating for two reasons.
+The Sandys Row Synagogue site was bought by Huguenots in 1763 and dedicated as a church in 1766.
+It is fascinating for two reasons.
 Firstly the synagogue was established in 1870 by a society of Dutch Jews, not Russians, Ukranians and Lithuanians.
 Secondly the synagogue, formerly a French Chapel, is the only extant, functioning synagogue in the East End today.
+A photographic exhibition of Spitalfields, taken in 1912, will remain open in the synagogue throughout 2012.

 Two projects based on Spitalfields have recently come to my attention.
 Firstly a BBC programme called Saving Britain's Past was shown in Dec 2009.
 It did not ask whether the old Huguenot chapel cum synagogue should now be a mosque - that is beyond dispute.
 Rather it asked how today’s Bengali families could make the area their own, while not destroying the heritage value of old Spitalfields.